 Know Your Business Class Seat

 These days, business class seats can come in various forms, sizes and configurations.
-From fully lie-flat seats, angled lie-flat seats, cradle (older-style business class) seats right down to standard economy seats with extra legroom.
+From fully lie-flat seats, angled-flat seats, cradle (older-style business class) seats right down to standard economy seats with a bit of extra legroom.

-Now let’s say you happen to be flying business class with Singapore Airlines from London to Sydney via Singapore.
-On the London to Singapore leg you will experience the airline’s full flat bed product (1-2-1 config) on its Airbus A380 or Boeing 777-300ER.
+For example, let’s say you happen to be flying business class with Singapore Airlines from London to Sydney via Singapore.
+On the London to Singapore leg you will experience the airline’s full flat bed product (1-2-1 configuration) on its Airbus A380 or Boeing 777-300ER.
 All well and good.